fedefary/signer/README.md

 ```

 The library provides you an already instantiated RestTemplate bean that you can inject into your RestController or wherever it is needed.
+Since the RestTemplate object does not change any of his state information to process HTTP, the same instance can be shared among multiple objects.

 *All the http calls must be executed with this instance otherwise the library does not work.*